 DAY JOB: Dombroski’s company, Brooklyn Hawaii, offers photography, along with design and social media content creation.

 BUILDING A FOLLOWING: Dombroski started using Instagram back in 2011, initially simply to share some photos of a trip to Bali.
 But over the next couple of years, she started to use it as a business tool to showcase her work.
+People often make the jump from a personal account to a business account when their following becomes quite large.
+This is sometimes achieved by the account owners making the choice to buy automatic Instagram likes, to increase the organic engagement they have on their posts as a result of a growing amount of likes on their account.
+Dombroski started as a personal page and now look at where she is.
 In 2014, Instagram included her as a featured account.

 “That is when I did a really big leap, and then built momentum from there.”